|

 One other cause of white smoke on start up is a broken head gasket, but if it is the HG the smoke won't smell of oil and the coolant level will be dropping etc. Not much difference in the cost of the repair, as it's often worth replacing the head of an older engine if the HG fails anyway.

-If the oil has any light brown streaks from anti freeze contamination, the engine has probably been damaged beyond economic repair already, turbo bearings in particular.
-Most HG failures are caused by a serious overheating incident that warps the head, unfortunately diesel engines are nearly always damaged by steam train type overheating incidents whereas a petrol engine will often survive undamaged. |
+Most HG failures are caused by a serious overheating incident that warps the head, unfortunately diesel engines are nearly always damaged by steam train type overheating incidents whereas a petrol engine will often survive undamaged.

 MaDMaN